Love granola? This one is grain free, lightly sweetened, and delicious. And it comes with a little bit of a story about my personal diet journey.

 Looking for even more homemade granola recipes?
 Check out these flavor-filled Foodal favorites next:

 Photos by Kelli McGrane, © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
 Originally published on May 25, 2014.
-Last updated: October 30, 2021 at 19:14 pm.
+Last updated on July 8, 2020.
 With additional writing and editing by Kelli McGrane and Allison Sidhu.

 Nutritional information derived from a database of known generic and branded foods and ingredients and was not compiled by a registered dietitian or submitted for lab testing.
 It should be viewed as an approximation.